feathersjs/docs/help/readme.md

 ## Paid support

-[Aquil.io](https://aquil.io/) offers hours in 30 or 60 minute sessions with a Feathers expert to walk you through any open issues you may be facing using FeathersJS.
+[Aquil.io](https://aquil.io/) offers 30 or 60 minute sessions with a Feathers expert to walk you through any issues you may be facing using FeathersJS.
 This may include architecture discussions, debug sessions, patterns, or more.

 [Book an office hour with Aquil.io](https://aquil.io/office-hours)